 There’s been growth in adoption and use of different platforms and channels in the last year, like TikTok and over-the-top (OTT) advertising.

-TikTok was the most downloaded app of 2022, with 672 million downloads.
-Meanwhile, over-the-top (OTT) advertising, live video, and audio podcasts have all seen a surge, continuing to capture an ever-growing percentage of the average consumer’s media diet.
+Instagram was the most downloaded app of 2023, with 696 million downloads, followed by TikTok with 654 million.
+Meanwhile, over-the-top (OTT) advertising, live video, and audio podcasts have all seen a surge.
 What’s probably most important to know is that most people today are present on various channels and devices.

 Students, parents, and teachers might scroll social platforms first thing in the morning.
 Then a teacher might listen to a podcast on their commute to school.
 During the day, students and parents might browse online, and in the evening, they could all watch streamed videos.

-Creating a multi-channel strategy enables you to reach parents, teachers, and students throughout the entire funnel, creating a cohesive story across channels like native, display, video, connected TV (CTV), and audio.
+Creating a multi-channel strategy enables you to reach parents, teachers, and students throughout the entire funnel, creating a cohesive story across channels like native, display, video, connected TV (CTV), audio, in-game, and DOOH

 It’s important to understand which channels are emerging and how they’re being used, as those insights can be leveraged to your benefit when running back to school marketing campaigns.